 The Trustee may designate a successor Trustee, effective upon the resignation, incapacity, or death of the Trustee.

 (Signatures)

-Other requirements relating to trust structure appear in the Social Security Administration's (SSA) Program Operations Manual System (POMS).
-POMS SI 011201.D provides that the trust must be irrevocable.
-After the individual attains the age of 65, no additional funds can be placed in the trust.
-If the trust is terminated prior to the beneficiary's death, funds cannot be distributed to the beneficiary until Medicaid is reimbursed for any medical assistance provided.
-90
+Other requirements relating to trust structure appear in the Social Security the age of 65, no additional funds can be placed in the trust.
+If the trust is terminated prior to the beneficiary's death, funds cannot be distributed to the beneficiary until Medicaid is reimbursed for any medical assistance provided.82